AH 111- Introduction to Art History I: Antiquity to the Middle Ages

 AH 586- Transcultural Dialogues in Art of the American West: 1865-1968

-Presents an overview of late-19th and 20th-century art produced in the American West, considering the output of both American Indian and Euro-American artists working in this area, with a view towards acknowledging transcultural aesthetic dialogues that occurred – and continue to occur – among Native and non-Native artists and their works.
-Examines how these artists grappled with concepts of modern American Indian identity and addressed clichés of Indianness in their work.
+This seminar presents an overview of late-nineteenth and twentieth-century art produced in the American West, considering the output of both American Indian and Euro-American artists working in this area, with a view towards acknowledging transcultural aesthetic dialogues that occurred – and continue to occur – among Native and non-Native artists and their works.
+With a particular emphasis on drawing and painting in their many forms – from hide paintings and decorated pottery to abstracted mid-century canvases – we will examine the varied ways that these artists grappled with concepts of modern American Indian identity and addressed clichés of Indianness in their work during the years between the end of the American Civil War in 1865 and the foundation of the American Indian Movement in 1968.
+Each week will center around the art production of an individual artist whose oeuvre will serve as a case study for the analysis of a broader set of artists, artworks, and issues.

 T 3:30-6:15 Hawley